Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/mindset.md

 Don't punish yourself for not meeting some set of standards.
 Don't push yourself past what you enjoy.

+If you keep working at it, you'll keep learning and improving.
+The only real failure is burning out or giving up.

 ::: quote
 Just make stuff that’s fun for you and take your time.